Korean War Veterans Memorial

 The Korean War Veterans Memorial is located in Washington, D.C.'s West Potomac Park, southeast of the Lincoln Memorial and just south of the Reflecting Pool on the National Mall.
 It memorializes those who served in the Korean War (1950–1953).
 The national memorial was dedicated in 1995.
-It includes 19 statutes representing U.S. military personnel in action.
+It includes 19 statues representing U.S. military personnel in action.
 In 2022, the memorial was expanded to include a granite memorial wall, engraved with the names of U.S. military personnel (and South Koreans embedded in U.S. military units) who died in the war.

 History

 The Korean War Veterans Memorial was confirmed by the U.S. Congress (Public Law 99-572) on April 20, 1986, with design and construction managed by the Korean War Veterans Memorial Advisory Board and the American Battle Monuments Commission.

-The initial design competition was won in 1986 by a team of four architects and landscape architects from The Pennsylvania State University, but this team withdrew as it became clear that changes would be needed to satisfy the advisory board and reviewing agencies such as the Commission of Fine Arts.
+The initial design competition was won in 1986 by a team of four architects and landscape architects from Pennsylvania State University, but this team withdrew as it became clear that changes would be needed to satisfy the advisory board and reviewing agencies such as the Commission of Fine Arts.
 A federal court case was filed and lost by the winning design team over the design changes.
 The eventual design was by Cooper-Lecky Architects who oversaw collaboration between several designers.

 President George H. W. Bush conducted the groundbreaking for the Memorial on June 14, 1992, Flag Day, and thus construction was started.
 The companies and organizations involved in the construction are listed on the memorial as: the Faith Construction Company, the Emma Kollie Company, the Cold Spring Granite Company, the Tallix Art Foundry and the Baltimore District of the US Army Corps of Engineers.
 The memorial was dedicated on July 27, 1995, the 42nd anniversary of the armistice that ended the war, by President Bill Clinton and Kim Young Sam, the South Korean president, to the men and women who served during the conflict.
 Management of the national memorial was turned over to the National Park Service (NPS), under its National Mall and Memorial Parks group.
 As with all National Park Service historic areas, the memorial was administratively listed on the National Register of Historic Places on the day of its dedication.